pavelk2/NYC-taxi-tips/README.md

     ## Treatment
     ## 0.1631596

-Still they pay only 0.16% more.
+Cohen distance is 0.16 more.

 8. Conclusion
 -------------